-We are the premier provider of pulmonary, critical care and sleep medicine in Longmont and are passionate about caring for our patients.
+We are the premier provider of pulmonary, critical care and sleep medicine in Longmont, and we are passionate about caring for our patients.

 In addition to providing innovative care for lung diseases, such as COPD, asthma, pneumonia, and lung cancer at our state-of-the-art facilities, our caring doctors provide medical care for critically ill inpatients in the intensive care unit of Longs Peak Hospital.